Neighbors say police, others alerted before child's death

 Sharon Carrillo, 33, has no criminal record while her husband, 51, had a domestic assault conviction from years ago in Kentucky.

 The two had lived in Bangor before moving to Stockton Springs, and some neighbors reported hearing abuse in their home.
-A spokeswoman for the Maine Department of Health and Human Services didn't immediately return a message seeking comment.
+A spokeswoman for the Maine Department of Health and Human Services said Wednesday night it couldn't comment on the case.

+"The death of a child under any circumstance is an incredible loss to both loved ones and our state," said DHHS spokeswoman Emily Spencer.
+"As it is with every case, I am not able to comment and I cannot confirm or deny any DHHS involvement as records that contain personally identifiable information are confidential."

 "Someone dropped the ball here.
 That little girl shouldn't be dead right now," Dan Whitney, 68, a former neighbor in Bangor, told the Portland Press Herald, noting he saw police visit the Carrillo home numerous times.